Lockhart River, Queensland: Lockhart River Mission (1924–1967)

+In March 1959, bushman Michael 'Tarzan' Fomenko paused at the Lockhart River Mission on his journey via dugout canoe from Queensland to Thursday Island, and was "cared for by the missionaries and staff members" of the facility.

 In 1967, the church handed over the mission to the Queensland government, which tried to relocate the people to Bamaga.
 Most of the people refused to go.
 In 1968–1969, the people were relocated from the traditional area of the Uutaalnganu people on the coast to a new site in Kuuku Ya'u country, further north and inland from Quintel Beach.
 This move and the assimilation policy of the new administration resulted in much discontent and friction.

 Post-mission era

 The Lockhart River Community was given Deed of Grant in Trust (DOGIT) title to the lands in 1987.
 Locally elected councillors now provide administration for the Lockhart River DOGIT.

 Circa 1974, a new brick St James' Anglican Church was built in Liway Street.

 On 7 May 2005, a Fairchild Aircraft Inc. SA227-DC Metro 23 aircraft, registered VH-TFU, with two pilots and 13 passengers, was being operated by Transair on an instrument flight rules regular public transport service from Bamaga to Cairns, with an intermediate stop at Lockhart River, Queensland.
 At 1143:39 Eastern Standard Time, the aircraft impacted terrain in the Kutini-Payamu National Park on the north-western slope of South Pap, a heavily timbered ridge, approximately 11 km north-west of the Lockhart River aerodrome.
 At the time of the accident, the crew was conducting an area navigation global navigation satellite system (GNSS) nonprecision approach to runway 12.
 The aircraft was destroyed by the impact forces and an intense, fuel-fed, post-impact fire.
 There were no survivors.

 On 11 April 2014, the former locality of Lockhart was split into two new localities: Iron Range and Lockhart River.